ptbdnr/vrp/doc/report.md

 ## 1. Summary

-This document present a solution approach to solve the "Problem" presented.
+This document outlines a solution approach to the "problem" (see README.md).
 First, we establish lower and upper bounds to frame solution quality, then generate feasible routes via construction heuristics.
-Next, iterative improvements leverage a library of neighbourhood operators, used by local search, simulated annealing (SA), and adaptive large neighbourhood search (ALNS).
+Next, iterative improvements leverage neighbourhood operators used by local search, simulated annealing (SA), and adaptive large neighbourhood search (ALNS).
 SA and ALNS can escape local optima.
+ALNS is implemented with the `alns` package (https://pypi.org/project/alns/).
 A monitoring and reporting layer tracks progress.

 Numerical results are presented.
-Finally, we highlight future refinements.

-Notably, within 10 seconds all implentation can provide a feasible solution.
-Surprisingly, the greedy local search often yielded the best solution identified.
+Notably, within 10 seconds all implementations can provide a feasible solution.
+Surprisingly, greedy local search often yields the best solution identified.

+Finally, future work suggestions are listed.

 ## 2. Architecture & Design